-Achilleus does, of course, accept the defined goal of the Achaian campaign.
+Achilles does, of course, accept the defined goal of the Achaian campaign.
 He and his comrades fight the Trojans because without conquering Troy, they can’t punish Paris and make Helen come back to Menelaus.
-But is Achilleus expressing a consequentialist’s reasoning that he ought to do whatever will most likely accomplish his stated aim with the least trouble?
+But is Achilles expressing a consequentialist’s reasoning that he ought to do whatever will most likely accomplish his stated aim with the least trouble?

 The philosopher who established Marxist Existentialism, Jean-Paul Sartre, affirmed that the relationship each of us has with the world and everyone else rests, in the end, on choice.
 Whatever external circumstances exist, the way a person responds to them is the way they choose to respond to them.
 (As Viktor Frankl, the psychoanalyst and Holocaust survivor, observes, even when there’s no external freedom, no one can remove your control over your internal reactions and values.)
 In Existentialism is a Humanism, Sartre reveals that everyone’s orientation towards the world results from their choice to adopt a particular set of values.
 To deny this absolute existential freedom, he points out, is just self-deception.
 Whether we admit it or not, we are all already making those decisions.
 (Indeed, the idea that you don’t choose your own worldview is, in fact, an example of a worldview that you only believe if you choose it!)

-Achilleus fights on the field of Ilion, but when Agamemnon insults him and refuses to make amends, Achilleus goes on strike.
+Achilles fights on the field of Ilion, but when Agamemnon insults him and refuses to make amends, Achilles goes on strike.
 He knows that without him, the Achaians will flounder – in fact, he asks his mother, the goddess Thetis, to persuade Zeus to make sure of it!
-Now, in each case – deciding to fight, and deciding to withdraw – does Achilleus live out the same values?
+Now, in each case – deciding to fight, and deciding to withdraw – does Achilles live out the same values?